 The landscape of RWD can be difficult to navigate.

-Real world data (RWD) has the potential to inform drug development, drug regulation, health technology assessments, and to refine clinical guidelines by characterising a product’s clinical outcomes in more diverse, real world patient populations.
-RWD sources are wide ranging, from national and regional registries, electronic medical records, claims databases, health surveys, to clinical databases.
-The growth and heterogeneity of RWD sources has created a data landscape that is increasingly difficult to navigate; identifying data sources to help answer strategic or study objectives is not always an obvious choice.
+Real-world data (RWD) increasingly inform drug development, health technology assessment, and drug regulation (peri- and post-approval).
+They refine clinical guidelines by characterizing a product’s clinical outcomes in more diverse, real-world patient populations.
+RWD includes data from a variety of sources, including national and regional registries, electronic medical records, claims databases, health surveys, and clinical databases.
+The growth and heterogeneity of available RWD sources has created a data landscape that is increasingly difficult to navigate.
+These days, identifying data sources to help answer strategic or study objectives is rarely an obvious choice.

-- What a database mapping is and where it can be useful
+- Describe what a data source mapping is and where it can be useful

-- The components of a database mapping and how to tailor these to meet your specific objectives
+- Outline the components of a data source mapping and how these can be tailored to meet company objectives

 This webinar is intended for professionals from pharmaceutical, biotech, and medical device companies involved in: